igrek51/watchmaker/README.md

 For more commands, see `./atchmake/watchmake.py --help`.

 # Adding modules
-Optional modules & custom data can be copied to `usb-data` partition.
+Optional modules & custom data can be copied to `watchmodules` partition.

 Some pre-defined modules are available [here](https://drive.google.com/drive/folders/12vn14uRO9fMJdfilrou3U5jd4cLzadAZ?usp=sharing).
 For instance download `wine.zip` and save it to `modules/wine.zip`.
 Then run: